 placeholder

 The researchers say the situation of undocumented elderly in the Netherlands is a result of the government's restrictive immigration policy that has made the chances of admission based on personal distressing circumstances or family reunification very slim in recent years.

-De Regenboog Groep wants to use the project to stimulate a national discussion about the need to reach a sustainable solution for the group of older, long-term undocumented people in the Netherlands.
+With the project, De Regenboog Groep wants to stimulate a national discussion about the need to reach a sustainable solution for the group of older, long-term undocumented people living in the Netherlands.

+placeholder